narwhal-chat/narwhal/README.md

 ## Under the Hood

-Narwhal is a Node.js application built with Express.js and React.
+narwhal is a Node.js application built with Express.js and React.
 We take pride in our modern tech stack.
 Here's a brief list of other technologies we've implemented in our app:

 - Redux
 - Redux-Saga